In the UK, there are around four million homes that are not connected to the main gas network. For years, the options were mainly:

-- Renovators of larger homes can enjoy consumption figures well above 50,000kWh per year.
+- Renovators of larger homes have consumption figures well above 50,000kWh per year

 - Self builders constructing relatively modest-sized homes to Passivhaus standards could achieve annual consumptions of just 2,250kWh (150m² at 15kWh/m²) for space heating with perhaps the same again for hot water heating.